Expecho/StackOverflow-To-Slack-Tag-Tracker/README.md

 # Getting up & running

 1. Create a new timer based Azure Function (for javascript).
 For instructions see [the docs](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function).
+I recommend a timer that will fire every 15 minutes, due to the api request limitations of Stack Overflow.
 2. Install the required node.js packages.
 Instructions can be found [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-node#node-version-and-package-management).
 The package.json file is in this repository.
 3. Replace the default javascript code with the code in this repository.
 Then change the configuration to your liking*